 As a small school, we are a friendly and approachable team with regular contact with parents and outside agencies.
-We see good practice as high quality first teaching.
+We see good practice as high quality first teaching with an aim to be a Dyslexia Friendly School by 2017.
 We are inclusive and we cater for a range of needs across the school.
 We are widely known for being a school that is a community based village school that includes all children regardless of their needs.
 Close relationships with outside agencies provide us with specialist support that is tailored to the individual child.
 This provision is reviewed, updated and amended as needs change and staff are trained in a range of skills to allow for this individual provision to take place.

-We changed from being a THRIVE to TISUK school during 2018 with many qualified practitioners and whole school training to ensure consistent approach.
+We changed from being a THRIVE to TISUK school during 2018 with 2 qualified practitioners and whole school training to ensure consistent approach.